Biodiversity corridors

 What are biodiversity corridors?

 Biodiversity corridors are areas of vegetation that allow animals to travel from one patch of native forest to another.
 A corridor provides shelter, food and protection from predators by imitating the structure and diversity of native vegetation.
-Birds, reptiles, amphibians, mammals and insects that would otherwise be isolated in one native forest patch, can utilise corridors to move between patches with relative ease and safety.
+Birds, reptiles, amphibians, mammals and insects that would otherwise be isolated in one native forest patch, can use corridors to move between patches with relative ease and safety.

 Why do we need corridors?